Skip to content

 shola richards public speaker website

-From a parallax background to a parallax background pattern, Shola Richards rocks them both.
+Shola Richards rocks them both from a parallax background to a parallax background pattern.
 Shola uses the top bar for social media icons, so it’s very easy to connect with him.

 Moreover, even though this is a multi-page public speaker website, the home page feels like a landing page, with an excellent presentation and a contact form at the bottom.